gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Need to consume locally and between projects and between builds.
 - Need to infer the default variant.

+## Story: Additional integration test coverage for supported tool chains

+The CI builds include coverage for each supported tool chain.
+However, the coverage silently ignores tool chains which are not available on the current machine.
+Instead, the CI builds should asert that every expected tool chain is avilable on the current machine.

+Later stories will add further integration test coverage for particular OS and tool chain combinations.

+- Change `AbstractBinariesIntegrationSpec` to assert that each expected tool chain is installed on the current machine when runnning as part of a CI coverage build.
+- Change `AbstractBinariesIntegrationSpec` to use a single tool chain for each machine as part of a CI commit build.
+For Windows, the test should use a recent version of Visual C++, and for Linux, the test should use GCC.
+- Install Visual C++ 2010, Cygwin and MinGW on the Windows CI agents, as required.
+- Install GCC 3 and GCC 4 the linux CI agents, as required.

 ## Story: Allow library binaries to be used as input to other binaries

 This story adds support for using another library component or binary as input to compile and/or link a given binary.
-Adding a library component or binary as input  makes the header files of that library available at compilation time, and the appropriate binaries available at link and runtime.
+Adding a library component or binary as input implies that the library's header files will be available at compilation time, and the appropriate binaries available at link and runtime.

 Some support will be added for expressing shared dependencies at the component level as well at the binary level.

 Later stories will build on this to unify the library dependency DSL, so that a consistent approach is used to consume libraries built by the same project, or another project in the same build, or from a binary repository.

 - Rename `NativeDependencySet.files` to `runtimeFiles`.
 - Add `NativeDependencySet.linkFiles`.
 Default implementation should return the runtime files.
 This will be improved in later stories.